testoftiramisu/AutomationTraining/README.md

         $ gradle clean e2e
         ```

-    * you can use --info key for observing the test output in console:
+    * you can use --info key for observing the test output:

         ```
         $ gradle clean e2e --info